knaaga/AB-Testing/README.md

 ## Part 1 - Testing a New Webpage to Increase Free Trial Enrollment <a name="part1"></a>

 ## Problem Statement <a name="problem_statement1"></a>
 An e-learning company has developed a new web page to try and increase the number of users who enroll in their free data science program (in this context, the enrollment will be referred to as converting).
-They run an A/B test to understand if they should implement this new page.
+They ran an A/B test to understand if they should implement this new page.
 Further, they also tested this web page separately in three countries - US, UK and Canada to understand if the country of residence plays a role in determining the conversion rate of users.
 The goal here is to analyze these results and help the company make a decision about the new page

 ## Exploratory Data Analysis <a name="eda"></a>
 ### Data Overview